Andre-Mendes21/IA_21-22/README.md

 ## Repository Structure

 The repository is structured as follows:
-- Each folder is an assignment, contained within each folder is a ```.pdf``` file which is the objective of the that assignment.
+- Each folder is an assignment, contained within each folder is a ```.pdf``` file which is the objective of that assignment.
 - Within each folder there is a ```src``` folder containing the source code.

 ### Notes